Conilzze0/CodeMetropolis/DEVELOPMENT_PROCESS.md

 JaCoCo is also available to help developers determine how much the code is covered with automated tests.
 * To use this tool, run the following command:
   `mvn clean verify`
-* After the execution, a report is generated under the `sources/report-aggregate/target/site/jacoco-aggregate` directory
+* After the execution, a report is generated under the `sources/report-aggregate/target/site/jacoco-aggregate` directory.
-* To view the report, start a web server and open the `index.html`
+* To view the report, start a web server and open the `index.html`.
-  * In IntelliJ, you can right-click on the `index.html` file -> Open In -> Browser and select your favourite browser
+  * In IntelliJ, you can right-click on the `index.html` file -> Open In -> Browser and select your favourite browser.

 ## CI/CD
 This project is equipped with Continuous Integration and Continuous Deployment pipeline to ensure